hunterjm/stagg/README.md

-# Stagg Monorepo
+# Stagg.co

-Make each scraper run for one batch of 20 matches.
-Loop through players and kick off 2 scrapers for each player/game combo, one starting at 0 and one starting at oldest end time

-Built with TypeScript, Node, Express, MongoDB, React, and Next; package management provided by Lerna
+Built with TypeScript, Node, Express, MongoDB, React, and Next; monorepo and package management provided by Lerna

 ## Getting Started